Jindi Family and Community Centre

-The vision of the Centre is that the children and families in the community are empowered to reach their goals in a community that is active, connected and engaged.
+The vision of Jinidi is for children and families in the community to be empowered to reach their goals in a community that is active, connected and engaged.